BarbsII/BarbsII/README.md

 - 👋 Hi, I’m @BarbsII
-- 👀 I’m interested in a lot of things
+- 👀 I’m interested and curious about the way things works
-- 🌱 I’m currently learning more about python
+- 🌱 I’m currently learning more about embedded systems
-- 💞️ I’m looking to collaborate on nothing, really
+- 💞️ I’m looking to collaborate on fun projects involving lots of cables and microcontroller programming
-- 📫 How to reach me: don't, but if you really want to @barbs_ii on instagram
+- 📫 How to reach me: don't, but if you really want to @barbara.etc on instagram